 Proxy Web Experiment

-You may prefer not to load third-party experimentation scripts directly from vendor-hosted domains or want to perform client-side experiment evaluation.
-There could be a variety of reasons to not want this including security policies, privacy controls, or tighter infrastructure ownership.
+You might prefer not to load third-party experimentation scripts directly from vendor-hosted domains, or you might want to perform client-side experiment evaluation.
+Common reasons include security policies, privacy controls, and tighter infrastructure ownership.

-Proxy-based experimentation architecture lets teams retain full control over script delivery, evaluation, and exposure tracking while using a centralized experimentation platform.
+A proxy-based experimentation architecture lets teams keep full control over script delivery, evaluation, and exposure tracking while using a centralized experimentation platform.

-This document outlines common proxy patterns and the key implementation details required to support them.
+This document outlines common proxy patterns and the implementation details that support them.

 Script delivery proxy